qqrm/cargo-warden/README.md

 Use `scripts/prune_branches.sh` to list feature branches that have been inactive for more than 48 hours.
 Pass `--prune` to delete the remote branches once you have reviewed the list.
 Export `CARGO_WARDEN_PRUNE_AGE` (in seconds) to customise the age threshold.

+## Documentation Index

+All supplemental guides, policies, and security notes now live under `DOCS/`.
+Start with `DOCS/INDEX.md` for a curated map of the available references.